kevinruscoe/tailwind-boilerplate/readme.md

 # A tailwind and JS boilerplate

-Use tailwind jit-cli and rollup to build tailwind/js projects.
+A tailwind and rollup boilerplate to build tailwind/js projects.

 ## install